From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs: Human validation of automated judgments

 On \textbf{personalized prompts}, dimension-level agreement is substantially lower and much more variable.
 The pooled score across all dimensions is only ($34.9\%\pm16.2$) ($\kappa=0.03\pm0.21$), rising to ($61.3\%\pm26.4$) ($\kappa=0.09\pm0.39$) after excluding ties.
 LLM--LLM agreement remains noticeably higher than Human--Human or Human--LLM agreement, with pooled tie-excluded agreement of ($91.7\%\pm2.1$) for LLM--LLM versus ($58.0\%\pm34.0$) for Human--Human and ($58.9\%\pm18.1$) for Human--LLM.
 Among dimensions, \emph{Tone/Style Fit} and \emph{Anthropomorphism} are relatively more stable after excluding ties, while dimensions such as \emph{Workflow Fit}, \emph{Context Awareness}, and \emph{Persona Consistency} remain highly inconsistent.
 Together with the annotator feedback, these results suggest that personalized prompts are harder to validate externally: they often require reading longer responses, tracking more user-specific constraints, and judging from the perspective of a user whose preferences the annotator may not share.

-Overall, the human validation results most clearly support the automated judging setup in the original-prompt setting, where human and LLM judgments align closely at the overall level and reasonably well across several key dimensions.
-The personalized-prompt results are less stable, but this appears to reflect the difficulty and small scale of the human annotation task rather than a clear mismatch specific to the automated judges.
+Overall, the human validation results mostly support the automated judging setup in the original-prompt setting, where human and LLM judgments align closely at the overall level and reasonably well across several key dimensions.
+The personalized-prompt results are too small and inconsistent to validate the corresponding automated judgments, and annotation difficulty alone cannot rule out systematic judge bias.
+Stronger validation will require larger samples, annotators matched more closely to the target profiles, and annotation protocols that reduce response length and cognitive burden.